tkutschbach/RST-Tace/README.md

 ## Getting Started

 ### Prerequisites
 RST-Tace is a tool based on Python.
-It has been developed and tested with [Python 3.6](https://www.python.org/downloads/release/python-360/).
+It has been developed with [Python 3.6](https://www.python.org/downloads/release/python-360/) and tested with [Python 3.13.2](https://www.python.org/downloads/release/python-3132/).
 A guide on how to install Python can be found [here](https://realpython.com/installing-python/).

 ### Installing
 RST-Tace can be installed by the following command (once Python 3 has been installed):